 If for some reason (usually spite) a party asks to change a child’s last name during a divorce proceeding, the courts will almost always deny that request.
 Airsman vs. Airsman, 179 So.
 3d 342, 345 (Fla .2d DCA 2015).

 If parents together decide to change their child’s name (first or last), they don’t do so through the family law courts but rather through the chancery courts pursuant to Florida statute section 68.08(7) “A husband and wife and minor children may join in one petition for change of name and the petition must show the facts required of a petitioner as to the husband and wife and the names of the minor children may be changed at the discretion of the court.”

 If only one person wants to change the child’s name they follow Florida statute section 68.08(8), “When only one parent petitions for a change of name of a minor child, process shall be served on the other parent and proof of such service shall be filed in the cause; however, if the other parent is a nonresident, constructive notice of the petition may be given pursuant to chapter 49, and proof of publication shall be filed in the cause without the necessity of recordation.”
 This means the other parent has to be formally served notice if they live in Florida.
 If the other parent does not live in Florida and presumably cannot be found, you can publish the notice in the newspaper.

 The two ways to change a child’s name in Chapter 86 of the Florida statutes seem very simple compared to what I wrote earlier in this article.
-Unfortunately, you cannot use this chapter if there’s a divorce or a paternity case.
+Unfortunately, you cannot use this chapter if there’s an ongoing divorce or a paternity case.
 “This section does not apply to any change of name in proceedings for dissolution of marriage” Fla.
 Stat.
 Sec.
 68.07(9).